softlion/XamSvg-Samples/README.md

 </ContentPage>
 ```

 Remark the Svg property: the image name is prefixed with "res:", and the extension (.svg) is removed. 'images' is the folder in which you put the file.
 It is the full path of the svg file from the root of your PCL or shared project.
+You have other schemes like string: to load an inline svg.

 5. Enjoy